 Durango's natural resources are of great value to our community and our western heritage.
 Protecting wildlife habitat on City of Durango lands is accomplished, in part, by adhering to Colorado Parks and Wildlife regulations that require the winter seasonal closure of some recreational trails.
 Critical winter ranges of habitat for wildlife are key the survival of these species.
 When their food supplies become scarce in winter months, they depend on their body stores of nutrients to survive until spring and summer brings new plant growth and a renewed food source.
 Human recreation within these habitats force animals to flee interactions with humans and with dogs, depleting the nutrients their body is rationing to make it through long winter months when plants are dormant and food is scarce.

 Seasonal trail closures on City of Durango lands are specific to Twin Buttes.
-Click here for a map of the Twin Buttes seasonal closures.
-CLOSURE UPDATE: TWIN BUTTES SEASONAL CLOSURE HAS BEEN EXTENDED TO APRIL 30, 2019.
+The upper trails at Twin Buttes are closed from December 1st to April 15th each year.
+Click here for a map of the Twin Buttes seasonal closure area and the trails that remain open during winter months.

 City of Durango's Horse Gulch trail system crosses boundaries onto the BLM's Grandview Ridge lands.
 Grandview Ridge trails are seasonally closed in order to protect winter wildlife habitat.
-CLOSURE UPDATE: BLM'S GRANDVIEW RIDGE TRAILS SEASONAL CLOSURE HAS BEEN EXTENDED TO APRIL 30, 2019.
+The closure period is from December 1st to April 15th each year.
+Click here for a map of the BLM's Grandview Ridge seasonal closures and the City of Durango trails in Horse Gulch that remain open during winter months.

 Dalla Mountain Park

 City of Durango's Dalla Mountain Park trail system crosses boundaries onto the BLM's Animas City Mountain lands.
 Animas City Mountain trails are seasonally closed in order to protect winter wildlife habitat.
-CLOSURE UPDATE: BLM'S ANIMAS CITY MOUNTAIN TRAILS SEASONAL CLOSURE HAS BEEN EXTENDED TO APRIL 30, 2019.
+The closure period is from December 1st to April 15th each year.
+Click here for a map of the BLM's Animas City Mountain seasonal closures and the City of Durango trails in Dalla Mountain Park that remain open during winter months.

 trail rules and etiquette